edgefarm/edgefarm/docs/gettingstarted/index.md

 # Getting Started

+Welcome to the Getting Started page for EdgeFarm.

 ## Overview

-The Edgefarm is built up declaratively according to GitOps standard.
-Whenever you want to add or change something, a manifest must be created or edited in Yaml format.
-These manifests are usually stored in a Git repository.
+Here you'll learn about the terminology and how to manage EdgeFarm components like Edge Nodes, Applications, Networks using the EdgeFarm Portal.

+As a side note, EdgeFarm is GitOps ready.
+Commit your changes to your Git repository and let the CD system do the rest.
+You find more information about GitOps [here](https://www.cncf.io/blog/2021/09/28/gitops-101-whats-it-all-about/).

-## Terminology
+## Basic Terminology

-Here we explain some of the terms that are important for Edgefarm
+Let's talk about basic terminology.

-### Node
+### Edge Node

 A node represents a Kubernetes node.
-Usually this is the edge instance running on one of your remote devices and is connected to the main node.
+Thus, an Edge Node is a remote device e.g. Raspbrry Pi connected to the Kubernetes cluster running your workload.
+Edge Nodes are managed by `EdgeFarm.core`.

+### Application

+Writing workload definitions can be hard.
+To make this more convinient there is `EdgeFarm.applications`.
+It allows you to define your workload in a very minimalist format that can be extended to your needs.
+Using `EdgeFarm.applications` you can roll out your custom OCI images to your Edge Nodes.

 ### Network

-We have developed a sophisticated network layer that connects the main node and all edge nodes.
-Such a network contains one or more sub-networks, one or more NATS streams and one or more users.
-All these components together form a network

-### Application

-This important part of the Edgefarm is your application, which you can deploy into the Edgefarm.
-How such an application looks like is up to you.
-Mostly it will be an application that reads data from the remote device and sends it over the network to the cloud.
+How to transfer application data?
+For this purpose `EdgeFarm.network` was developed.
+Create a Network and let your applications communicate no matter if running in Cloud, Edge or even exported to a third party system.

 ## Portal

-For the purpose of simplifying the configuration of your Edgefarm, we have developed a portal that will help you with the initial setup of your Edgefarm.

-You can find this portal at https://portal.edgefarm.io
+You can find the EdgeFarm Portal here: https://go.edgefarm.io

 ### The portal simply explained

-Portal is designed to make it as easy as possible for you to create new EdgeFarm components and to give you an overview of your EdgeFarm.
-In the portal you will find workflows to create new components as well as data and metrics about your existing components.
+The Portal is designed to make it as easy as possible to create new EdgeFarm components and to give an overview of the cluster.
+In the portal you will find workflows to create new components as well as information and metrics about existing components.
+Creating components, no matter which component, results in a code change in your upstream Git Repository - remember GitOps, right?

 ### How to start?

 Quick overview:

 1. Create a system
-2. Add node(s)
+2. Add edge node(s)
 3. Create network(s)
-4. Add application(s)
+4. Create application(s)

 ### 1. System

-First, you start by creating a system in the portal.
-The system is a kind of project or workspace that is specifically linked to a Git repository where your manifest files will be stored.
+First, you start by creating a `system` in the portal.
+The `system` is a kind of project or workspace that is specifically linked to a Git repository where your manifest files will be stored.

-To do this, navigate to https://portal.edgefarm.io/create and select the workflow to create a new system.
+To do this, navigate to https://go.edgefarm.io/create and select the workflow to create a new `system`.

-In the following a wizard will ask you for some information.
-Fill it out and click on 'Create' at the end of the wizard.
+A wizard will ask you for some information.
+Fill it out and click on 'Create'.
 After completing this wizard, a new Git repository is created, whose link you can find in the summary of the wizard.
-Also, an entry has now been created in the portal to represent your system.
+Also, an entry has been created in the portal to represent your `system`.

-### 2. (Edge-) Nodes
+### 2. Edge Nodes

-Next, you have to make the (edge-) nodes known to the system.
+Next, you have to make the `edge nodes` known to the `system`.
 There is also a predefined workflow for this.
-Navigate to https://portal.edgefarm.io/create and select the workflow which creates a new node.
+Navigate to https://go.edgefarm.io/create and select the workflow which creates a new node.

-As before, follow the wizard to the end.
-This workflow has now opened a pull request in your Git repository, which was created by building the system.
+As before follow the wizard to the end.
+This workflow has now opened a pull request in your Git repository, which was previously created byt the `system` component.
 Click on the link in the wizard summary or navigate to your pull request from the Git interface to merge it.
-Only after the merge of the pull request the node can be visible in the portal.
+After the merge of the pull request the node can be viewed in the portal.

 Note: After the merge it may take a few minutes until the node is visible in the portal.

-To display all nodes known to the portal, navigate to the menu item 'Nodes' in the page navigation.
+To display all `edge nodes` known to the portal, navigate to the menu item 'Nodes' in the page navigation.

 ### 3. Networks

-To ensure basic communication with the core node, you must now create at least one network.
-This process will drop a Kubernetes custom resource as a manifest file on the already mentioned Git repository and deploy it to the cluster.
+As mentioned before, a `network` is used to let `applications` communicate.
+Define which `edge node` shall be part of the `network` and define the `streams` and `users` that belong to that network. `users` have specific user defined rights to interact with `streams`. `streams` are used to either buffer your data e.g. during poor network connections or aggregate other `streams` to collect the data of many `streams`.

+Note: if your application doesn't need to communicate or send data to other applications, you might want to skip the creation of the `network`.

-To do this, navigate to https://portal.edgefarm.io/create and select the workflow that adds a network.
+To create a `network`, navigate to https://go.edgefarm.io/create and select the workflow that adds a `network`.
 Follow the steps of the wizards to the end.
-Similar to creating a node, at the end the created pull request must be remembered before the network can be displayed in Portal.

-To display all your networks that are known to the portal, navigate to the menu item 'Networks' in the page navigation.
+Merge the Pull-Request and see your `network` ocurring in the `Networks` section in the portal.

 ### 4. Applications

-Comming soon ...
+Define an `application` by providing a name and a OCI image.
+You can customize your application spec to your needs by e.g. adding envs, volumes, custom commands and args, ...

+If your application shall be allowed to communicate with a `network` define the network specific parts of the application.

+To create an `application`, navigate to https://go.edgefarm.io/create and select the workflow that adds a `application`.
+Follow the steps of the wizards to the end.
+Merge the Pull-Request and see your `application` ocurring in the `Applications` section in the portal.